emcdona1/field_classification/README.md

 If there are any other parameters that you would like to change in the model, you'd have to directly change the code.

-## test_model.py and test_model_external.py

-These two scripts have the same goal of testing the model on a completely new batch of images.
-The difference is that the test_model.py will test images from the testing pickle files exported by input_data_split.py.
-On the other hand, test_model_external.py allows you to input 2 folders with the test images manually.
-Both scripts export a CSV with each image name, the true label, and the predicted label.

 # Folder Descriptions

 ### adiantum_blechnum